Join our newsletter for updates and exclusive content!

 80/20 Connectors and Fasteners

-Connectors (or fasteners) are how you connect extruded aluminum lengths to build your campervan modules.
+Connectors (or fasteners) are how you connect extruded aluminum lengths to turn lengths into campervan modules.
 The most common, and easiest, connector to use is an external two hole corner bracket.
 We built our entire first campervan with these!
 You can also extend these to 4 hole, or even gusseted, for some added strength for larger modules.
 These are great because they don’t require machining adjustments.

 8020 van build shower in a bench